MistressOfDNS/pluginhider/README.md

 # PluginHider

-PluginHider is a Paper plugin that hides plugin-enumeration commands and command suggestions from regular players.
+PluginHider is a Paper plugin that hides plugins from regular players.

 It is meant for servers that do not want players, tab-completion tools, or client-side scanners to easily discover installed plugins through common Bukkit, Paper, or namespaced command surfaces.